keboola/developers-docs/extend/generic-extractor/functions.md

 ### sha1
 The [`sha1` function](http://php.net/manual/en/function.sha1.php) calculates the [SHA-1 hash](https://en.wikipedia.org/wiki/SHA-1) of a
 string.
-The function takes one argument, which is the string to hash.
+The function takes one argument which is the string to hash.

 {% highlight json %}
 {